FDio/csit/docs/report/vpp_performance_tests/documentation/containers.rst

 CSIT uses K8s and its infrastructure components like etcd to control all phases of container based virtualized network topologies.

-**Open Questions**

-- Clarify the functions provided by Contiv and Calico in Ligato system?

 Ligato
 ~~~~~~